The Psychology Foundation Programme (IFP) is a combination of English language and science-based modules.

 The overall aim of the English language and study skills input is to help you meet the demands of academic study during your Foundation programme and to prepare you effectively for the academic scheme you will proceed to afterwards.

-The module aims to raise your awareness of and build confidence in using situational language and skills appropriate to the field of health and life sciences.
-The module takes a practical experiential approach, involving activities such as talks by visiting professionals.
-You will be exposed to how health and life sciences are realised professionally and socially in the UK.
+The module aims to raise students’ awareness of and build confidence in using situational language and skills appropriate to the field of Health and Life Sciences.
+It takes a practical experiential approach, involving activities such as talks by visiting professionals.
+Students also undertake research in an area related to health and life sciences, and develop and consolidate the language skills introduced in other IFP English Language modules.

-This module will introduce advanced English language and skills, clarity and conciseness of language, and the analysis and reporting of results and experiments/projects.
+This module will introduce advanced English language and skills, and the analysis and reporting of results and experiments/projects.
 Essay writing skills will focus on the analysis of arguments.

 The Psychology-specific modules provide a foundation-level introduction to the science subjects that will be relevant to your future undergraduate studies.